 8. What are the chances of my child being offered a position at Inaburra School?

 There is strong interest in enrolment at Inaburra School, although there are fluctuations from year to year.
-The earlier a student is registered for enrolment, the better.
 The school usually gives priority to siblings of current students, children of staff and children of alumni.
+Beyond that, the waitlist is driven by date of application, so the earlier a student is registered for enrolment, the better.

 9. I am not a regular church goer.
 Is my child still eligible to attend Inaburra School?